Australian Embassy

 I need legal advice, can you help me?

 You'll need to engage a local lawyer.
 To assist you, we maintain a list of English-speaking lawyers for you to consider.
+A list of English-speaking lawyers in Sao Paulo is available here.

 However, consular officers aren't lawyers themselves.
 They can't make representations on your behalf.
 They can't give you or your family legal advice or recommend which lawyer you should choose.